sebleedelisle/libera-link/README.md

 This app is part of the Libera family of apps all with a single aim : Run any laser with any control software.
 This is a key part of that aim.

 `Libera Link` finds laser controllers on the network and presents them in a way that is more compatible with your software.
-Initially it provides an IDN entry point, and makes it compatible with as many open protocols as I can find.
+Initially it provides an IDN entry point, and makes it compatible with many open protocols including Ether Dream, Helios USB, LaserCube, AVB and more.

-In future, more entry points will be implemented, and there is a plugin system so more compatibility can be added by third parties.
+In future, more entry points will be implemented, and the in-built plugin system allows more compatibility to be added by third parties in the future.

 ## Build